dell-democenter/dell-democenter.github.io/0499/Readme_v4.1.md

 # release notes 0499v4.1
 ## !!!
 NEW !!!
-- proxmox has arrived again into 0499 we have a 2 node cluster with proxmox backup server and datacenter manager !
+- proxmox has arrived (again) into 0499
+  we have a 2 node cluster with PBS aka. proxmox backup server and PDM aka. proxmox datacenter manager !
+  NFS shared storage is provided by nas.demo.local
+  no local storage in the proxmox nodes for placing vm´s

 ## changed
-- none
+- replaced minio with versityGW
+- updated powerscale to version 9.13 LTS
+- hyper-v s2d storage replaced with iscsi lun´s from nas.demo.local
+  no local storage in the hyper-v nodes for placing vm´s

 ## removed
 - none